epvario/.github/profile/README.md

 #### Assembly:
 #### Initial setup (v0.1.3):
 - Format the SD card with FAT32
-- optional: place a textfile named "config.txt" with a JSON content like:
+- optional: place a textfile named "**config.txt**" with a JSON content like:
   - ```
     {"pilot_name": "your name",
     "glider_type":"myWing",